kimjoar/writings/alpha/super-simple-mvc.md

     // Create child constructor
     var child = function() {
-        // … which only job is to call the parent construtor with all
+        // … which only job is to call the parent constructor with all
         // the arguments
         parent.apply(this, arguments);
     };